esol-community/rmw_zenoh_pico/README.md

 ## Packages

-### rmw_zenoh-pico
+### What is rmw_zenoh-pico ?
-like RMW Micro XRCE-DDS, This layer is the ROS 2 Middleware Abstraction Interface written in C.This package provides a middleware implementation for [zenho-pico](https://github.com/eclipse-zenoh/zenoh-pico) package.
+- This package is implementation of the ROS 2 Middleware Abstraction Interface written by C.
+- This package allows to generate applications using the same steps as microros product.
+- This package provides a Middleware implementation for [zenho-pico](https://github.com/eclipse-zenoh/zenoh-pico) package.
+- This package is implemented by replacing XRCE-DDS on microros with zeno-pico.

-The implementation wraps from zenoh-pico api and zenoh-pico internal utilities(z_sting, z_mutex,,,).
-This library defines the interface used by upper layers in the ROS 2 stack, and that is implemented using zenoh protocol.
+- This package is implementation wraps from zenoh-pico api and zenoh-pico internal utilities(z_sting, z_mutex,,,).
+- This package is defines the library interface used by upper layers in the ROS 2 stack, and that is implemented using zenoh protocol.

-#### configuration
+### configuration
 this package can be configred via CMake arguments.

 | Name                            | Description                                                  | Default      | config |